charon25/Chplot/README.md

 ## Usage

-In the rest of this README, the term "expression" will refer to any mathematical expression that is the function of one variable (by default `x` but can be changed).
+In the rest of this README, the term "expression" will refer to any mathematical expression, possibly with one variable (by default `x` but can be changed).

 ### CLI